 Gerrit von Jorck, Dipl.-Volksw., is a research associate at the Chair of Economics, esp.
 Environmental, Energy and Resource Economics at the Berlin School of Economics and Law.

 Markus Wissen, Dr. phil., has a PhD in Political Science.
 He worked at several research institutes and universities on political ecology and socio-ecological transformation and has been a Professor for Social Sciences at the Berlin School of Economics and Law since October 2012.

 Jennifer Pédussel Wu

 Reingard Zimmer is a Professor for german, european and international labor law at BSEL since March 2015.
-Before she worked in private enterprises, as visiting professor at the University of Hamburg and lead the research office of labor and social law at the WSI at Hans-Böckler-Foundation.
-Her research emphasis lies on anti-discrimination law, collective employment law, law of international labor organization, transnational collective bargaining and international commercial contracts.
+Before she worked in private enterprises and as visiting professor at the University of Hamburg and lead the research office of labor and social law at the WSI at Hans-Böckler-Foundation.